dotkernel/dot-controller/docs/book/v3/plugins.md

 }
 ```

-We create a factory for the plugin
+We create a factory for the plugin:

 ```php
 use Psr\Container\ContainerInterface;